PrzeMazur95/WannabeGuide/README.md

  ### In progress
  * new topic
-    * need to do tests to it, if new topic exists, and pop-up is shown
+    * need to do tests to it, for web and for api, check if new topic exists, and pop-up is shown
-    * need to do api route to store them also
+    * need to do api route to store them also - and test to it
     * need to validate if we have the same name in db in api routes
     * set that api request shuld have accept json, and content type the same
+    * all displayed tasks on all task grid are hrefs, create a form to show topic modal